OpenRiskNet/home/openshift/sso/README.md

 oc login -u system:admin
 ```

-Install the standard image streams (if not already loaded):
+Install the standard image streams:
 ```
 oc create -f git/openshift-ansible/roles/openshift_examples/files/examples/v3.6/image-streams/image-streams-centos7.json -n openshift
 ```
+>   If the streams are already loaded you will see an **Error** detailing the
+    stream and telling you that it is **already exists**

 Install the xpaas images streams which include those needed for SSO:
 ```